dzc0d3r/guess-who-is-back/README.md

 1. Never let pass more than 2 days without any github activity (commits, issues, pull request, etc)
     - Lost on 20 October 22 : starting over
     - Lost again on 25 October 22 .. starting over !
+    - Lost again on 2 November 22 .. man i hate this Starting Over again
 2. Never let one pass more than one day without writting atleast some lines of code
      - Lost on 19 October 22 : starting over
      - Lost again on 25 October 22 .. starting over !
+     - Lost again on 2 November 22 .. i hate this Starting Over again